COMP LIT 65/MATH 5

-We both encourage you to contact us by e-mail for purposes of asking
+We encourage you to contact us by e-mail for purposes of asking

 questions, making comments, or setting up meetings.

 The class will meet three days a week.
-Two of these meetings will follow a lecture format, for the most part alternating between instructors.
-The Friday session will usually combine joint presentations by the instructors and open student discussion.
+Two of these meetings will follow a lecture format, for the most part alternating between humanities and mathematics.
+The Friday session will usually combine joint presentations by the instructors to bridge gaps across disciplines and to open student discussion.
 If you would like to suggest a question or topic for the Friday Discussion, you should post it on the course website (see address below) by early Thursday morning.
 The topics to be addressed during the Friday Discussion will be posted on the website by Thursday afternoon.
 All students should review the topics for the Friday Discussion before coming to class.

 We will use it as an integral part of the course, so you definitely should check